About this threat

 Click Start → Control Panel → Programs and Features → Uninstall a program.

 Click Start → Settings → Control Panel.
 Locate and click → Add or Remove Programs.

 Click Go button at the top left of the screen and select Applications.
 Select applications folder and look for Trojan:Win32/Shelma or any other suspicious software.
 Now right click on every of such entries and select Move to Trash, then right click the Trash icon and select Empty Trash.

-Download Removal Toolto remove Trojan:Win32/ShelmaUse our recommended removal tool to uninstall Trojan:Win32/Shelma.
+Download Removal Toolto scan for Trojan:Win32/ShelmaUse our recommended removal tool to scan for Trojan:Win32/Shelma.
 Trial version of WiperSoft provides detection of computer threats like Trojan:Win32/Shelma and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...